CaitlinKennedy/k-clique-matrix/README.md

 # kClistMatrix.cpp

-This program iterates over all k-cliques.
-And generates the k-clique weighted adjacency matrix.
-It is highly scallable.
+This program iterates over all k-cliques and generates the k-clique weighted adjacency matrix.

 ## To compile:
 "g++ kClistMatrix.cpp -O9 -o kClistMatrix -fopenmp".